Burdened at home, some physician mothers consider career change

 “As more women enter the surgical workforce, it is very important to discuss issues surrounding gender disparities and parenthood,” said senior study author Dr. Nelya Melnitchouk of Brigham and Women’s Hospital and Harvard Medical School in Boston.

-“By ignoring this topic, there could be a loss of talented women and mothers in the medical and surgical workforces,” Melnitchouck said by email.
+“By ignoring this topic, there could be a loss of talented women and mothers in the medical and surgical workforces,” Melnitchouk said by email.

 While half of medical school graduates in the U.S. are female, only about 14 percent of these women pursue careers in surgery, compared with 33 percent of men, the researchers note in JAMA Surgery.
 Many women choose instead to pursue “non-procedural” specialties like internal medicine, family medicine and pediatrics.